xolanintsibande/global-water-access-2/README.md

 - Developed regions show minimal change due to already high access

+# Data Visualizations

+<b>Year Distribution</b>

+A histogram was created to visualize the distribution of observation years across the dataset.

+This helped confirm that data points exist across the 2000–2020 time range.

+<b>Annual Rate of Change Distribution</b>

+Histograms were created to visualize the distribution of :

+- National ARC

+- Rural ARC

+- Urban ARC

+These charts helped identify countries with rapid improvement or decline in water access.

+<b>Rural vs Urban Change Comparison</b>

+A histogram of ARC_diff was created to show the difference between rural and urban water access improvements.

+This visualization highlights inequalities between population groups.

+<b>Regional comparison</b>

+pivot table + visualization

 # Key Insights

 The analysis revealed several important trends: